stackhpc/stackhpc-release-train/docs/usage/source-code-ci.md

 1. Add the workflow as Jinja template in the folder `ansible/roles/source-repo-sync/templates` such as `deploy.jinja`

 2. Update `ansible/inventory/group_vars/all/source-repositories` either by changing the default OpenStack or Ansible dict, which would propagate to all repositories of that type or updating only the repositories `workflows` dict directly.
-Use the name of the .jinja template.
+Use the name of the jinja template.
 See below.

 !!! info "ansible/inventory/group_vars/all/source-repositories"